-Stem erect, growth monopodial and with epicortical roots [Kingia], or subrhizomatous; SiO2 bodies druse-like; substomatal cells distinctive; leaf bundle girders + [originating in mesophyll]; inflorescence axillary, with inflorescence bracts, capitate, surrounded by bracts [Kingia, or flower single, terminal; flower large [Baxteria, ca 8 cm long]; T free; pollen extended sulcate [unipantocolpate]; stylar canals 3 [Kingia]; storage nucellus well developed; (fruit explosively loculicidal + septifragal, vales separating periclinally and acropetally - Baxteria); n = 7; seedling?
+Growth monopodial, stem erect, intracortical roots + [Kingia], or subrhizomatous; SiO2 bodies druse-like; substomatal cells distinctive; leaf bundle girders + [originating in mesophyll]; inflorescence with inflorescence bracts, capitate, surrounded by bracts [Kingia], or flower single, terminal, large [Baxteria, ca 8 cm long]; T free; pollen extended sulcate [unipantocolpate]; stylar canals 3 [Kingia]; fruit (explosively septifragally + loculicidally dehiscent, valves separating periclinally and acropetally - Baxteria); n = 7; seedling?

 2/2.
 S.W.
 Australia (map: from FloraBase 2004).

 Evolution: Ecology & Physiology.
 The roots of Kingia grow down to the ground within the persistent sheathing leaf bases; they take up water and nutrients from the leaf bases (Lamont 1982).

 Chemistry, Morphology, etc..
 In Kingia the apical meristem is depressed, as in Arecaceae.
 Some species of Calectasia have stilt roots.

 Both Calectasia and Baxteria have single flowers surrounded by numerous bracts.
 Calectasia has a 1-locular ovary (Barrett & Dixon 2001: monograph).

 Additional information is taken from Clifford et al. (1998b: general), Rudall and Conran (2012: floral morphology), Chanda and Ghosh (1976: pollen), and Rudall (1994: embryology).